ASzampiasSWD/ElasticSearchBreachDB/000Webhost/README.md

 ## Stats

-The 000Webhost dump contains XNumber email/password records.
+The 000Webhost dump contains 15,251,121 email/ip/name/password records.

-A total of XNumber JSON files will be generated.
+A total of 346 JSON files will be generated.
 Each file contains 44,001 records.

 ## File Manipulation